xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

 ## 4. Find a Contract Address

-To find the contract address for a specific Dezswap pair, visit [Dezswap](https://app.dezswap.io/)
+To find the contract address for a specific Dezswap pair [Dezswap Pair API](https://dimension-api.dezswap.io/v1/pairs)

 ## 5. Query a Dezswap Contract and Set up the Transaction

 Before you can perform a swap, you'll need a belief price.
 You can calculate the belief price of one token by querying simulation to the pool.
 The belief price +/- the `max_spread` is the range of possible acceptable prices for this swap.

-1. Add the following code to your `index.js` file.
+1. Add the following code to your `index.ts` file.
 Make sure the contract address is correct.

    ```ts
    import { Decimal } from 'decimal.js';